jnrkufuor/kufuor-portfolio/_pages/about.md

 </p>

 <p>
-Once I graduate, there are a number of roads I do want to go down in as disjoint as there may be.
+The future?
+There are a number of roads I do want to go down in as disjoint as there may be.
 Machine learning and software engineering are definitely on the table however, I gained a particular interest in finding a data visualization job after hearing about a lady at the World Bank making waves with her dataviz efforts.
 I am also thinking of entering the work of baking and cooking building up to my dream of having a coffee shop franchise.
 Additionally, my affinity to want to give back has increased over the years and there is a growing passion of starting a small food shelter back home.

 All in all, I hope to give it my best and have fun while at it
 </p>